 In addition to the feature above, creating a free Fing account will also allow you to access to the following features:

 - Digital Inventory: with an account you can name the devices on your network, allowing you to create and store a digital inventory of your devices.

-- Digital Presence: Digital Presence feature enables you to monitor the presence of the people in your home or office.
+- Digital Presence (Fingbox Only): Digital Presence feature enables you to monitor the presence of the people in your home or office.